Arjun Sarja: Personal life

-Sarja was born to actor Shakti Prasad, and his mother was Lakshmi, an art teacher.
-He had one elder brother Kishore Sarja, who directed Kannada films.
+Arjun was born as Srinivasa Sarja on 15 August 1962 to Kannada actor Shakti Prasad, and Lakshmi, an art teacher.
 Arjun had always thought and dreamt of becoming a police officer but his fate took him into an entirely different direction.
+Inspired by Bruce Lee's 1973 film Enter the Dragon, Arjun began training in Karate at the age of 16 and now holds a black belt.

+Arjun married Niveditha Arjun in 1988, a former actress who has appeared in the 1986 Kannada film Ratha Sapthami under the stage name of Asha Rani.
+Kannada actor Rajesh is his father-in-law.
+He has two daughters, Aishwarya and Anjana.
+Aishwarya made her acting debut in 2013 with Pattathu Yaanai.
+She was nominated for the SIIMA Award for Best Debutant Actress — Kannada for the bilingual film Prema Baraha / Sollividava (2018).
+She married Umapathy Ramaiah on 10 June 2024 in an intimate ceremony at Arjun's Sri Yoga Anjaneyar Temple in Gerugambakkam, Chennai.

+Arjun had one elder brother Kishore Sarja, who directed Kannada films.
+His nephews Chiranjeevi Sarja and Dhruva Sarja are Kannada actors.
+Bharat Sarja, made his acting debut in 2014 with Veera Pulikeshi.

 Arjun is an ardent devotee of Hanuman.
-He is building the Hanuman temple at the outskirts of Chennai.
-A 35-foot statue of the Lord Anjaneya was sculpted exclusively for the temple and the statue of the Hanuman is in a sitting posture and weighs around 140 tonnes.
-The sitting posture of the Hanuman statue is first of its kind in India.
-The single-stone statue is in 35 feet high and 12 feet wide and 7 feet thick.
+He is building the Hanuman temple in the outskirts of Chennai.
+A 35-foot statue of the Lord Anjaneya was sculpted exclusively for the temple; the statue is in a seated posture and weighs around 140 tonnes.
+The single-stone statue is 35 feet high, 12 feet wide and 7 feet thick.

-His nephews Chiranjeevi Sarja and Dhruva Sarja have acted in Kannada movies.
-Another nephew of Arjun, Bharat Sarja, made his acting debut in 2014.
-Sarja, inspired by Bruce Lee's 1973 film Enter the Dragon, began training Karate at the age of 16 and now holds a black belt.

-He is married to Niveditha Arjun in 1988, a former actress who has appeared in the 1986 Kannada film Ratha Sapthami under the stage name of Asha Rani.
-Kannada actor Rajesh is his father-in-law.
-Sarja has two daughters, Aishwarya and Anjana.
-Aishwarya Arjun made her acting debut in 2013.
+Arjun was honoured with an honorary doctorate by Dr. M.G.R.
+Medical University in November 2024.